AmbireTech/adex-protocol/components/validator-stack.md

 ## Bidding process

+@TODO move this out of here

 Each campaign has a total budget, and a maximum amount that the advertiser is willing to pay per impression.

 Other than that, the advertiser may adjust the amount that they want to pay dynamically, during the course of the campaign.
 They may also adjust the amount for each individual publisher.
 This is done by sending a validator message to the publisher-side platform.

-On every impression, the SDK (running on the publisher's website/app) will pull all active and healthy campaigns from a configurable list of publisher-side platforms.
+On every impression, the AdView (running on the publisher's website/app) will pull all active and healthy campaigns from a configurable list of publisher-side platforms.

 Then, it will sort them by the price the advertisers are willing to pay (as reported by the publisher-side platforms), take only top N (where N is configurable by the publisher, see [`topByPrice`](https://github.com/adexnetwork/adex-adview-manager#options)), and run the targeting process between these top N.